We want everything fast, don’t we?

 And do less?

-Why would I suggest slow marketing as a marketing strategy?
+Why would I suggest slow content marketing as a marketing strategy?

 Doesn’t conventional wisdom hold that when you slow down, you’re road kill?
 That when you’re slow, you’re a slacker?

 Because (…and I feel another H3 subhead birthing itself right here on this hot WordPress):

 Slow is more sustainable: for programs, for companies, for people.

 The smartest companies sometimes take a slow marketing approach—which (ironically) delivers faster results in the long term.